 Over the past decade, a growing body of evidence has revealed that hearing loss is strongly associated with decreased functional brain tissue volume and cognitive decline.
 That leads many people to the question, can hearing loss shrink your brain?

-Firstly, it is important to make it clear that no research to date shows that hearing loss leads to brain shrinkage and cognitive decline.
+Firstly, no research to date shows that hearing loss leads to brain shrinkage and cognitive decline.
 In other words, cognitive impairment, including dementia and brain atrophy, is not demonstrably caused by hearing loss.

-The human brain is a remarkable and highly complex organ, and researchers don’t yet understand if hearing loss leads to cognitive impairment and structural brain changes directly or through an indirect mechanism.
+The human brain is a remarkable and highly complex organ.
+Researchers don’t yet understand if hearing loss leads to cognitive impairment and structural brain changes directly or indirectly.